 Nathan Chen has emerged as one of the top American hopes in figure skating, producing a record number of quadruple jumps in his programs and bringing enthusiasm to a new level.

 Nathan, who was born in Salt Lake City -- the home of the 2002 Winter Olympics -- is considered one of the top American hopes, not only to compete in the 2018 Olympic Winter Games, but to contend for the gold medal.

-A longtime power in the novice and junior ranks, at the 2017 U.S. Championships in Kansas City, he ignited the crowd with a record five clean quadruple jumps in the free skate and sending a message to the best skaters in the world that he is the new quad king.
+At the 2017 U.S. Championships in Kansas City, he ignited the crowd with a record five clean quadruple jumps in the free skate and sending a message to the best skaters in the world that he had indeed emerged as the new quad king.

 In the short program, he earned a record breaking score of 106.39, setting a new U.S. record by more than six points.
 Nathan’s free skate total of 212.08 and overall score of 318.47 (both U.S. records) helped him become the youngest U.S. men's champion in more than five decades.

 At the 2016 U.S. Championships in St. Paul, Minnesota, he became the first U.S. skater to land two quads in a short program.
 Then he closed the event by landing an astounding four quads in the free skate.
 Nathan’s jumping prowess helped him enter the record books as the previous record number of quads landed in a long program was three.
 Nathan was not even a year old when that record had been set.